ckarselas/Hotel-Management/README.md

 1. **Show Reservations**: View customer reservations.
 2. Navigate using **Back to Staff menu**.

-This document should serve as a comprehensive guide to using the "Palace of Zeus" application.
+This document should serve as a comprehensive guide to using the "Hotel Management" application.
 For additional help, refer to the **Help** button within the application.